ZenithSystems/AnyWall/README.md

 3. Open the Xcode workspace at `AnyWall-iOS/AnyWall.xcworkspace`
 4. Add your Parse application id and client key in `PAWAppDelegate.m`

+#### Configuring Facebook integration

+1. Set up a Facebook app at http://developers.facebook.com/apps

+2. Set up a URL scheme for fbFACEBOOK_APP_ID, where FACEBOOK_APP_ID is your Facebook app's id.

+3. Add your Facebook app id to `Info.plist` in the `FacebookAppID` key.

 ### Learn More

 To learn more, take a look at the [AnyWall iOS](https://parse.com/tutorials/anywall) tutorial.

 ## Android